JulianKemmerer/PipelineC/CONTRIBUTING.md

 This section is painful because it is essentially enabling this whole multi-years long hackathon to continue - its both exciting and exhausting.

-First, see existing [issues](https://github.com/JulianKemmerer/PipelineC/issues).
+First, see the [open issues inventory](docs/issues_inventory.md), which ranks the existing [issues](https://github.com/JulianKemmerer/PipelineC/issues).
 Some are pretty easy for new folks to do.

 But generally, in kinda easier first order: